ELECTRIFICATION

 which limits the activity.
 A small shed houses a track inspection

 machine, which rarely ventures out in daylight.
+It is also now

 The empty fuel tankers from Loulé being taken back the refinery